Honouring UUCV’s Long-Time Members

 This year we honour:

 Throughout October, you can view a special display in the Lion Hall after Sunday services (10:00–12:30), beginning October 5.
 The display features photos and write-ups of this year’s honourees.
-A recognition ceremony will also take place during a Sunday service later in the month (exact date to be announced).
+A recognition ceremony will also take place during the October 26 Sunday Service.

 Lynn Hunter - 22 years